 Clothespins have a spring opening so you can squeeze the tip to open the claws.
 While it’s open, place it on top of the garment while it’s on the line.
 Let go to close the clamp, and it will hold your garment in place.

 If it’s a dry, warm, sunny day — hang your clothes outside.
 They’ll dry much quicker.
-Even on a cold day, as long as the sun is shining, you should still hang your clothes outside.
+Even on a cold day, as long as the sun shines, you should still hang your clothes outside.

 However, on a humid or rainy day, hang the clothes to dry inside.
 Use a drying rack or indoor clothesline to dry them.
 Turn the heating on to speed up the process so that the clothes don’t smell damp or musty!